robinjmurphy/clear-sky/README.md

 It tells you the weather.

 A project to help me learn the [Scalatra](http://www.scalatra.org) framework.
+A version of the application is running at http://clear-sky.robinmurphy.co.uk/.

 ![Screenshot](screenshot.png)